draft-js-plugins/draft-js-plugins/README.md

-# DraftJS Plugin Editor
+# DraftJS Plugins

-This a playground to explore a plugin architecture on top of draft-js.
+High quality plugins with great UX on to of [DraftJS](https://github.com/facebook/draft-js).

 ## Available Plugins